 With the help of suggestions that have come in from our readers, we have compiled a list of the top food items and emergency supplies that you can buy at the grocery store.
-The list contains foods with a long shelf life, items that have multiple uses, and supplies that are great for bartering.
+The list contains foods with a long shelf-life, items that have multiple uses, and supplies that are great for bartering.

-Survival Food that adds flavor & comfort:
+Survival Foods that add flavor & comfort:

 Comfort foods can be a huge morale booster during a stressful survival situation, something that needs to be kept in mind when starting to stockpile food.
 These four things can be stored for over 10 years, and are a great way to add a little bit of flavor to your cooking.
 If stored properly they will probably last indefinitely.